 Link reclamation should not be the focus forever, so here’s how to plan out a long-term link building strategy for any site facing an imminent site migration.

-One of the first things to take on before a site migration is to pull any data from a site’s backlink profile.
+One of the first things to take on before completing your SEO migration plan is to pull any data from your site’s backlink profile.
 Using tools like Google Search Console, Moz Explorer, or Majestic SEO, having a complete list of all relevant backlink data will provide an idea of where to go once the new site has launched.

 Once PR efforts are taken care of, make sure to update all social profile links if the domain/brand name is changing following the new site launch.